Bangladeshi hip-hop: Uptown Lokolz

 Another crew from Dhaka City named Uptown Lokolz founded by Taurra Safa and Black Zang was formed in 2008.
 In the same year, they released their first album, Kahini Scene Paat [Explicit].
 The single "Ai Mama Ai" from their first album was well received nationwide.

 Jalali Set

 The rappers involved are Mc Mugz, Double S, Shadhu and Jalali Shafayat.
 In 2015 Jalali set caught the attention of the public by releasing their song Sura Target on YouTube.
 Later in 2016 they released their album Level 13 which got recognition for the local sound and raw slang of Dhaka.

 Comilla Hip Hop Hood

 Comilla Hip Hop Hood (CHH) is a hip-hop collective from Comilla.
 It's a collective group of Rappers, B boys, Graffiti Artist, Stunner, Beat Boxer, Composer, Vfx / Gfx Designers.

 Brahmanbaria Hip Hop Side

-BB SIDE is a hip-hop crew from Brahmanbaria,Bangladesh(3400),Formed in 2024 by Rh Sakib,YOUNG J,Mr PsychoV, and THE 4TEEN.
+Brahmanbaria Hip Hop Side (BB SIDE) is a hip-hop crew from Brahmanbaria,Bangladesh(3400),Formed in 2024 by Rh Sakib,Mr PsychoV, and THE 4TEEN.
 BB SIDE represent their city with raw lyrics,street energy, and a mission to push Brahmanbaria’s hip-hop culture forward.